How We Help You See Clearly

 What typically happens

-- Focused conversations with key leaders
+- Focused conversation with the relevant leaders

 - Review of how decisions, roles, and expectations currently function